 This oil painting class is designed for novices and experts alike.
 Cathleen's techniques are meant to meet every artist wherever you are in your painting journey.

-You’re invited to attend our Drawer’s Club in the Studio.
-Paint or draw from a live model.
+Join us in the studio Friday mornings, 9-noon, to draw, paint, or sculpt from a live model.
+We’ll provide the model, easels and tables; you bring your art supplies and enjoy honing your skills.
 All skill levels are welcome.
-We’ll provide the model, easels and tables; you bring your art supplies and enjoy honing your skills.

 541-387-8877, ext 114, or email firstname.lastname@example.org.